 Desmopressin (DDAVP)An oral medication that helps to lessen the amount of urine a person will make.
-This medicine is often used in patients with Diabetes Insipidus.
+This medicine is often used in patients with diabetes insipidus.
+See Health Topic.

 DEXA ScanA special X-ray that measures the amount of minerals, such as calcium, in your bones.
 The scan tells your doctor how strong your bones are.

 Diabetes InsipidusThis condition is a result of a lack of antidiuretic hormone (ADH).
 This hormone is made by the pituitary gland and helps the kidneys balance fluid in the body.
 A person with this condition may have a large amount of urine each day and be very thirsty.
 If untreated, this condition can lead to dehydration, and problems with growth, weight gain and appetite.
 See Health Topic.

 EndocrinologistA doctor who specializes in the function of the endocrine system and treatment of endocrine disorders.

 Epiphyseal plate (epiphyses)The growing end of the long bones, sometimes called the growth plate.

 EstrogenA “female” hormone that is one of the hormones responsible for breast development, menstrual cycles (periods) and growth in girls.
 Estrogen is also produced in small amounts in males.

 Estrogen Replacement TherapyA medicine taken by mouth to replace the female hormone that helps to cause the puberty changes in girls.
 Medication may be given in an oral or patch form.